Kohler Highline Toilet Review 2023 – Pros, Cons & Verdict

 Class 5 Economical Flush

-No one wants a messy toilet bowl, covered in streaks and stains.
-But we’re always hyper-aware of our water usage these days, so most consumers are also looking for an economical flush.
+No one wants a messy toilet bowl, covered in disgusting streaks and stains.
+But we’re always hyper-aware of our water usage these days, so many consumers are also looking for an economical flush.

 This is where the Highline stands out.
 It offers a very economical flush that uses just 1.28 gallons of water.
 But this flush is rated as class five, which means that it offers maximal flushing performance, even though it doesn’t use much water.